DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 <img src="/images/footer.png" height="300px">

-One of our components is missing?
-Where's the icon for the about component?
+One of our components is missing!
+Where's the icon for the About component?
 Let's add that to the sidenav menu.
 Add this code to sidenav.component.html and sidenav.component.ts.
 When the user clicks on the About menu item, we call the onAbout() method which routes the user to the About page and closes the sidenav menu by emitting an event to app.component.
 Be sure to import Output, EventEmitter and Router.

 ```html
 <mat-nav-list>